shogun-toolbox/shogun/doc/readme/INSTALL.md

 1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html)

-2. Open the start menu and run _Anaconda Prompt (Miniconda3)_
+2. Open the start menu, and run _Anaconda Prompt (Miniconda3)_

-3. Find the path of the _Native Tools Command Prompt for VS_ relative to your system and Visual studio (x32/x64, 2017/2019).
-For example for _x64 Native Tools Command Prompt for VS 2019_ it looks so: `%comspec% /k "X:\Path\To\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"`
+3. In the Windows Start menu, find the path of the _Native Tools Command Prompt for VS_ shortcut that is relative to your system architecture and Visual Studio version (x32/x64, 2017/2019/..).
+For example, for _x64 Native Tools Command Prompt for VS 2019_, it looks so: `%comspec% /k "X:\Path\To\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"`.
+For detailed information check out [link 1](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line) and [link 2](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)

 4. Execute this path in the _Anaconda Prompt_ to run _Native Tools_ there